ember-learn/guides-source/guides/release/getting-started/quick-start.md

 2. What array of people to use, via the `@people` argument.
 We'll provide this route's `@model` as the list of people.

+We'll need to make some changes to the code we wrote before.

+In the rest of the code examples in this tutorial, whenever we add or remove code, we will show a "diff."
+The lines you need to remove have a minus sign in front of them, and the lines you should add haver a plus sign.
+If you are using a screen reader while you go through the Guides, we recommend using Firefox and NVDA or Safari + VoiceOver for the best experience.

 Let's replace all our old code with our new componentized version:

 ```handlebars {data-filename="app/templates/scientists.hbs" data-diff="-1,-2,-3,-4,-5,-6,-7,+8"}